 The Xbox Series X standby mode is really useful for getting your console booted up almost instantly and letting it do things in the background while it's not fully powered on.
 However, if you want to save power, consider using the energy-saving mode instead.
-The two Xbox Series X startup modes are designed to give you greater control of how you can interact with your console, what it is able to do while you're otherwise AFG (away from gamepad), and how likely it is to impact your electricity bill – an important consideration, even if you've found yourself a great Xbox Series X price.
+The two Xbox Series X startup modes are designed to give you greater control over your console's startup procedure, what it can do while you're not gaming, and how likely it is to impact your electricity bill – an important consideration, even if you've found yourself a great Xbox Series X price.
 Here's what you need to know about how the Xbox Series X standby mode and energy-saving mode work.

-Xbox Series X energy-saving mode will mean that your console powers down fully once you turn the console off.
+Xbox Series X Energy saver mode will mean that your console powers down fully when you turn the console off.
 It offers the lowest power consumption - apparently 20 times less than when on the instant Standby mode, provided the console is turned off and not updating - and is environmentally friendlier, which is definitely something to consider in this day and age.
-You obviously won't get the rapid start-up like the other mode, but you'll only have to wait around 20 seconds for the console to turn on from cold every time, although that isn't exactly the longest wait in the world, though any games you left in a suspended state through Xbox Quick Resume will still be there.
-Energy-saving mode is handy for reducing your footprint, but it does mean that game updates won't automatically install while the console is switched off so bear that in mind.
+You obviously won't get the rapid start-up like the other mode, but you'll only have to wait around 20 seconds for the console to boot up from cold every time, and any games you left in a suspended state through Xbox Quick Resume will still be there.

-With Instant-on activated, you'll find that your games and applications will continue installing and automatically update, even when you turn the console off - although you can turn this function off under the 'Updates' section of the 'System' category in the console settings.
+With standby selected, you'll find that your games and applications will continue installing and automatically update, even when you turn the console off - although you can turn this function off under the 'Updates' section of the 'System' category in the console settings.
 You'll even be able to play, install, and manage console games from your mobile device through the new application – if you're after guidance on that one, here's how to set up the Xbox mobile app.